 \begin{definition} Let $n \in \mathbb{N}$.
 The \emph{Least Ordering Principle}, $\LOP_n$, is the following set of unsatisfiable linear inequalities over the variables $P_{i, j}$ ($i \neq j \in [n]$):

 \end{definition}

-\begin{lemma} For any $X \subseteq [n]$ of size at most $n-3$, there is an admissible point for $\LOP_n$ integer on any edge mentioning an element in $X$. \end{lemma} \begin{proof} Let $\preceq$ be any total order on the elements in $X$.
+\begin{lem} For any $X \subseteq [n]$ of size at most $n-3$, there is an admissible point for $\LOP_n$ integer on any edge mentioning an element in $X$. \end{lem} \begin{proof} Let $\preceq$ be any total order on the elements in $X$.
 Our admissible point $x$ will be